 Suggestion.
 We would make the two jump seats at the transom an inch or so lower so people can sit back and have their feet firmly planted on the deck, particularly children.
 (The casting lid can stay at the same height.)
 We'd also put a hand-hold rail outboard of these two seats as well as inboard.

 Love Affair.
-Other than that we have few criticisms of the 230 DC.
-In fact, Capt.
-Steve said that he "loved" her when we spoke to him just after he made a video walk-through.
+Other than that, we have few criticisms of the 230 DC.
+In fact, Captain Steve said that he "loved" her when we spoke to him just after he made a video walkthrough.

 The Everglades 230 DC is a family "do-anything" day boat for people who like details done right and who take pride in having one of the finest boats in class.
 Needless to say, the Everglades 230 DC does not come cheap.
 But for those who want a high-quality boat and a prestigious brand name, Everglades should be on their short list.

 This is precisely how the 230 is intended to be used -- for day cruising, exploring and watersports in addition to fishing.

 Everglades 230 DC (2014-) Standard and Optional Equipment

 Washdown: Raw Water